 The trick is to make your commitment larger than your motivation.
 This way you set yourself up to stay with the practice, even when you lose some initial momentum.
 Commitment creates accountability that pulls you down the path regardless of how whether it’s convenient or pleasant to keep marching.

-Prompts to Discover Your Commitment & Approach to Learning:
+Mindfulness Discussion Questions to Discover Your Commitment & Approach to Learning:

 - What else is going on in my life right now that impacts my ability to commit to practicing?
 Considering these factors, do I have the time and energy for a formal mindfulness class?